climatex/8FORMAT/README.md

 # 8FORMAT
-Format 8 inch floppy disks.
+Format and use 8 inch floppy disks with a PC.

+# More information
+Check out my [website article](http://boginjr.com/it/sw/dev/8format/) to learn more!